Roasted Pork Loin with Cider and Chunky Applesauce

-Toss the onions with olive oil, and salt, and place in the bottom of a roasting pan.
-Add the thyme, bay leaves and 2/3 of the cider.
-Place the pork on top of the onions and place in the preheated oven.
-Roast the pork at 425 degrees F for 20 to 25 minutes or until the pork has developed a lovely brown crust.
-Check the pork, stir the onions and cider if they are starting to burn.
+Toss the onions with olive oil and salt and place in the bottom of a roasting pan.
+Add the thyme, bay leaves, and two-thirds of the cider.
+Place the pork on top of the onions and place in the oven.
+Roast the pork until it has developed a lovely brown crust, 20 to 25 minutes.
+Check on the pork and stir the onions and cider if they are starting to burn.
 Add more cider when the level starts to go down.

-Lower the oven to 375 degrees F and roast for another 30 to 35 minutes or until an instant-read thermometer reads 150 degrees F. If the crust on the pork starts to get too dark, cover it with foil.
+Lower the oven to 375 degrees F and roast until an instant-read thermometer reads 150 degrees F, 30 to 35 minutes.
+If the crust on the pork starts to get too dark, cover it with foil.
 Remove 1 1/2 cups of the cider from the bottom of the roasting pan and reserve for the applesauce.

 Melt the butter in a saucepan large enough to accommodate the apples.
 Add the apples and saute over medium-low heat until the apples start to soften.
-Add the reserved cider, apple cider and cinnamon and cook over low-medium heat until most of the cider has evaporated and the apples are cooked and very soft.
+Add the reserved cider, apple cider, and cinnamon and cook over medium-low heat until most of the cider has evaporated and the apples are cooked and very soft.

 Add the heavy cream and walnuts and cook until the cream has reduced by half.
 The end result should be a very chunky, sweet/savory applesauce.